-Automatic parking helps inform drivers of blind spots so they know when to turn the steering wheel and stop.
+Automatic parking helps inform drivers of unseen areas so they know when to turn the steering wheel and stop.
 Vehicles equipped with rearview cameras have a better view of their surroundings than traditional side mirrors.
 Some systems can even complete parking automatically without the driver’s help by combining the input of multiple sensors.

 Autonomous Valet Parking

 Autonomous valet parking is a new technology that works via vehicle sensor meshing, 5G network communication, and cloud services that manage autonomous vehicles in parking areas.
 Sensors provide the vehicle with information about where it is, where it needs to go, and how to get there safely.
 All this information is methodically evaluated and used to perform drive acceleration, braking, and steering until the vehicle is safely parked.

 Car navigation systems provide on-screen instructions and voice prompts to help drivers follow a route while concentrating on the road.
 Some navigation systems can display exact traffic data, and if necessary, plan a new route to avoid traffic jams.
 Advanced systems may even offer heads-up displays to reduce driver distraction.